 Warmer than expected conditions meant softer snow than the women’s tech team had hoped for in New Zealand, but it was a productive camp at Coronet Peak, nevertheless.

 Resi Stiegler Websites

 Athlete Photo Gallery

-Olympian and daughter to Olympic gold medalist, Pepi Stielger, Resi (RAY-zee) was born and grew up in prime ski country, Jackson Hole, WY and Lienz, Austria.
-She has represented the United States at every level of alpine ski racing: Topolino, Whistler Cup, Junior Worlds, World Cup, World Championships and the Olympics.
-She’s won Junior Worlds medals, U.S. titles and has stood on the World Cup podium.
+Olympian and daughter to Olympic gold medalist Pepi Stielger, Resi (RAY-zee) Stiegler was born and grew up in prime ski country (Jackson Hole, WY and Lienz, Austria).
+She's represented the United States at every level of alpine ski racing - Topolino, Whistler Cup, Junior Worlds, World Cup, World Championships and the Olympics.
+She’s won Junior Worlds medals and U.S. titles and has stood on the World Cup podium.

 In her first Juniors Worlds in '03, she won bronze medals in slalom and combined.
 Stiegler credits not only her parents, but also another Olympic champion and silver medalist, former Olympic and world champion Diann Roffe.
 Roffe coached Stiegler in a U.S. Development program for several winters, helping sculpt her into such a promising racer.

 WORLD CUP (highlights)

 U.S. CHAMPIONSHIPS TITLES